peterpooyising/ConnectFour/README.md

 # ConnectFour
-This is a project that I did after the bootcamp to explore things which were not taught/used much during my Bootcamp
+<p>This is a project that I did after the bootcamp to explore things which were not taught/used much during my Bootcamp
-- Javascript and Algorithms <br>
+- Javascript and Algorithms </p><br>
-I decided to create a game because I like developing games(aside from creating websites).
-I chose ConnectFour because it was my favourite childhood game.
-The code is written in vanilla Javascript.
+<p>I decided to create a game because I like developing games(aside from creating websites).
+I chose
+ConnectFour because it was my favourite childhood game.
+The code is written in vanilla Javascript.</p>

-I have not implemented the AI function yet(I will do so in the future with more knowledge on AI).
+<p>I have not implemented the AI function yet(I will do so in the future with more knowledge on AI).</p>